kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 ### Import the SDK in your swift file

-Open `ViewController.swift` and add import the Kin SDK:
+Open `ViewController.swift` and add the following statement to import the Kin SDK:

 ```swift
 import KinSDK